 - Your profile picture changed

-- Any other changes to your channel
+- Any other changes to your hacked youtube channels

 You may also notice changes to your account settings, such as the associated email address.
 After accessing your account, hackers can easily change the description of your channel, your profile picture, and other details.

 Seeing YouTube videos that you did not upload also indicates that your account was likely hacked.
-Hackers occasionally upload videos to hacked channels.
+Hackers occasionally upload videos to hacked youtube channels.

 The bottom line is that any changes to your account that you did not perform may point to a security breach.
 Luckily, there are ways to reduce your risk of becoming a victim.

-1. Create a Complex Password and Keep it Safe
+1. Create a Complex Password and Keep it Safe (password protect youtube videos)

 The first step for protecting your YouTube channel is to create a unique password.
 As YouTube is a Google service, a breach of your YouTube account may expose information from the rest of the Google services that you use, including Gmail.